CllsPy/Contributing-To-Open-Source/notes/Projects.md

 - See the forest, not the tress
     - Why does this block of code even exist?

+- Identify the important modules
+    - Cores classes
+    - Configuration items
+    - Hot functions
+    - Utilities

+- Follow the style guide of the author
+- Share what you learnt
+- Learn by Doing
+- PR Template
+    - What prob does it solve
+    - How did I test it?

 Quotes

 > Don't just look for big projecst, start small.